We welcome those who wish to visit our Sanctuary, see our wolves and wolf dogs, and learn about these remarkable animals.

 - Sanctuary Tour.
 Visit our sanctuary, view our animals, and learn their stories and the truth about wolves and wolfdogs.

-- Howl Night.
-Enjoy an evening around the campfire with snacks and drinks, participate in an in-depth discussion on wolves (exact topic varies), and hopefully get to hear our pack howl!
+- Howl Night & Camping with the Wolves.
+During our Howl Night events, guests will enjoy an evening around the campfire with snacks and drinks, participate in an in-depth discussion on wolves (exact topic varies), and hopefully get to hear our pack howl!
+For an extended experience, join us for a Camp-Out and spend the night at the Sanctuary beneath the stars.

 - VIP Tour.
-Get an inside look at our facilities and operations, assist us with meal prep or enrichment, and see our animals up close.
+Get a private, inside look at our facilities and operations, assist Keepers in preparing various types of Enrichment, and see our animals up close while learning about their stories.

 - Off-Site Presentation.
 Email us at firstname.lastname@example.org if you are interested in booking an off-site presentation.
 Please note that we cannot bring any of our animals with us to off-site events.